dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 Alternatively, you can also add files into the Space directly using the user interface.

 {{< figure src="/images/blog/deploy-icevision-hfspace/empty_repo.png" alt="Screenshot of the Onion homepage" width=750 >}}
+In this blog post, I am going to show you how add files into your Space using the browser.

 #### Installation files
-In this blog post, I am going to show you how add files into your Space using the browser.
+Let's start with the installation files.
+These are the files that specifies the packages that will be installed on your Space to run your app.
-There are three files required to setup the Space namely `app.py`, `requirements.txt`, and `packages.txt`.
+The packages are specified in two files `requirements.txt`, and `packages.txt`.

-`app.py` hosts the logic of your application.
-This is where the code for the Gradio interface resides.
-The code is similar to the `app.py` from the previous section.
-This script will be run when the app loads on Hugging Face Space.
 `requirements.txt` lists all the `Python` packages that will be `pip`-installed on the Space.
-Lastly, `packages.txt` is special file created to put the OpenCV package to make it work on Spaces For some reason putting the OpenCV package in the `requirements.txt` file doesn't work on Space.
+`packages.txt` is special file created to put the OpenCV package to make it work on Spaces.
+For some reason putting the OpenCV package in the `requirements.txt` file doesn't work on Space.

-Let's begin to add those files.
+Let's begin adding these files.
 Click on the **Files and versions** tab.
 Next, click on **Add file** and **Create a new file**.
-Name your file as `app.py` and paste the code from the previous section.
-Click on **Commit new file**.

 {{< figure src="/images/blog/deploy-icevision-hfspace/files_version_tab.png" alt="Screenshot of the Onion homepage" width=750 >}}

-#### Gradio app, checkpoint and sample images

-Add `requirements.txt` file using the same method.
-Below are the contents of the file.
+Name your file as `requirements.txt` and paste the following snippets as the content.
+Click on **Commit new file** button at the bottom of the page.
 ```bash
 --find-links https://download.openmmlab.com/mmcv/dist/cpu/torch1.10.0/index.html
 mmcv-full==1.3.17